ironBoni/ServiceNowHome/README.md

 For transferring data between layers or components, DTOs can be employed to ensure that only necessary data is passed around without exposing the domain model.
 12. **Encapsulation and Modularity**:
 Ensure that each class has a single responsibility, and its internal workings are hidden from outside classes.
 Public interfaces should expose only necessary methods, ensuring the principle of information hiding.
-13. **User Interface**: Implement a basic UI or command-line interface allowing the user to select input/output files, view results, etc.
+13. **User Interface**: Implement a UI or command-line interface allowing the user to select input/output files, view results, etc.
 14. **Logging and Error Handling**: Integrate comprehensive logging and error-handling mechanisms.
 15. **Profiling and Benchmarking**: Profile the application to find any bottlenecks and benchmark the solution against different sizes of datasets to have a clear picture of performance and areas of improvement.
 Afterwards, perform optimizations.
 16. **Elasticsearch** can significantly improve the system's scalability and performance when dealing with an extremely large number of sentences, especially longer ones.
 Here's how Elasticsearch can be utilized in this context: